ordlek/ordlek/README.md

 I would also like to thank the Swedish Scabble Community [http://scrabbleforbundet.se/] for keeping such an exelent Swedish world list available.

-Last but not least: Den stora svenska Ordlistan and the swedish dictionary used my myspell/hunspell on Linux was also consulted.
+Last but not least: Den stora svenska Ordlistan and the swedish dictionary used by myspell/hunspell on Linux was also consulted.
 <!--
 **ordlek/ordlek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.